airbytehq/airbyte/docs/integrations/destinations/redshift.md

 * **Purge Staging Data**
     * Whether to delete the staging files from S3 after completing the sync.
 Specifically, the connector will create CSV files named `bucketPath/namespace/streamName/syncDate_epochMillis_randomUuid.csv` containing three columns (`ab_id`, `data`, `emitted_at`).
 Normally these files are deleted after the `COPY` command completes; if you want to keep them for other purposes, set `purge_staging_data` to `false`.

+NOTE: S3 staging does not use the SSH Tunnel option, if configured.
+SSH Tunnel supports the SQL connection only.
+S3 is secured through public HTTPS access only.

 ## Step 1: Set up Redshift